veertuinc/getting-started/README.md

 - Jenkins:    http://anka.jenkins:8092
 - TeamCity:   http://anka.teamcity:8094

-At this point, you can try [starting a VM instance from the Anka Build Cloud UI.](https://ankadocs.veertu.com/docs/getting-started/macos/#step-4-start-a-vm-instance-using-the-controller-ui)

 ---

-## ANKA (`./ANKA`)
+## ANKA (`./ANKA_BUILD_CLOUD`)

-### `install-anka-virtualization.bash`
+### `install-anka-build-virtualization.bash`

 - Running this script will install the latest Anka Virtualization package/CLI onto the current machine.
-- If the first argument is an **absolute* path to your installer package, the script will not use the guided downloader: (`./ANKA/install-anka-virtualization.bash "/Users/myUserName/Downloads/Anka-2.1.1.111.pkg"`).
+- If the first argument is an **absolute* path to your installer package, the script will not use the guided downloader: (`./ANKA_BUILD_CLOUD/install-anka-virtualization.bash "/Users/myUserName/Downloads/Anka-2.1.1.111.pkg"`).
 - If the first argument is `--uninstall`, it will only remove the existing install.

-### `install-build-cloud-on-mac.bash`
+### `install-build-controller-and-registry-on-mac.bash`

 - Running this script will download and install the latest Anka Build Cloud Controller & Registry onto the current machine.
-- If the first argument is an **absolute* path to your installer package, the script will not use the guided downloader: (`./ANKA/install-build-cloud-on-mac.bash "/Users/myUserName/Downloads/AnkaControllerRegistry-1.4.0-8a38607d.pkg"`).
+- If the first argument is an **absolute* path to your installer package, the script will not use the guided downloader: (`./ANKA_BUILD_CLOUD/install-build-cloud-on-mac.bash "/Users/myUserName/Downloads/AnkaControllerRegistry-1.4.0-8a38607d.pkg"`).
 - If the first argument is `--uninstall`, it will only remove the existing install.

 ### `create-template.bash`